jnancy/mvp/README.md

 This algorithm is pretty cool since it reduces the dimensional complexity of the original data space substantially into a simpler connected graph, upon which further data analysis/techniques can be used.

 The edges of this graph also represent important relations between data and clusters and topological substructures like loops can be explored further.
-This is a great tool for dimension reduction since substructures of the original space are found and highlighted and typicall represent the more importent clusters.
+This is a great tool for dimension reduction since substructures of the original space are found and highlighted and typically represent the more important clusters.

 **Sample Use Case** ([source](https://www.cambridge.org/core/books/topological-data-analysis-for-genomics-and-evolution/FCC8429FAD2B5D1525AEA47A8366D6EB))